firehol/firehol/doc/fireqos/fireqos-params-match.5.md

 ## mark (QOS)

 Match an iptables(8) MARK.
-Matching iptables(8) MARKs does not work on input interfaces.
+Matching iptables(8) MARKs do not work on input interfaces.
 You can use them only on output.
 The IFB devices that are used for shaping inbound traffic do not have any iptables hooks to allow matching MARKs.
-If you try it, FireQOS will attempt to do it, but currently you will get an error from the tc(8) command executed.
+If you try it, FireQOS will attempt to do it, but currently you will get an error from the tc(8) command executed or they will be silently ignored by it.

+On openwrt there is a module called `act_commark` that will enable this feature.

 ## ports, sports, dports